 You can use the debit card to spend money in any currency, even if you don’t have a balance in it.
 Transferwise will take it out of your balance that has the lowest exchange fee, which can range from 0.35–2%.

 Sending Money from PayPal to Transferwise

-Our ad network only makes payments in US dollars to PayPal.
+Some of our income sources only make payments in US dollars to PayPal.
 To then convert the dollars to pounds in order to withdraw them to my bank account is really expensive as PayPal gives a terrible exchange rate.

 Go to the contact page within your PayPal account, click call us and you’ll get a freephone number to call (which works on Skype too) and a code to give them.
 It was quite a simple process—I spent a few minutes on hold, answered some security questions, then gave them the ACH routing number and account number of my Transferwise US bank account.
 It was added instantly and shows up on PayPal as the Community Federal Savings Bank.

 It takes up to two working days to transfer money from PayPal to my US account, but it costs nothing and once it’s in my Borderless account I can benefit from Transferwise’s much lower fees.

 Note that this might not work if you don’t have a UK PayPal account—people from other countries like Canada have said that PayPal won’t link their US account.